Sir John Heathcoat-Amory, 3rd Baronet: Later life

 Following the war, Heathcoat-Amory resumed playing minor counties cricket for Devon, and was appointed county captain in 1921.
 He held the office for Justice of the Peace for Devon in 1922.
 In 1926, he was selected to play a first-class fixture for the Free Foresters against Oxford University, scoring his only first-class half century with a score of 67 not out in the Free Foresters first-innings.
 In 1927 he played a first-class match for the West of England against the touring New Zealanders, and in 1928 he made a final first-class appearance for a combined Minor Counties cricket team against the touring Indians.
 He continued to play for Devon regularly until 1932, before making a final appearance for the county in 1935.

 Following the death of his father in 1931, he succeeded to the title of 3rd Baronet of the Heathcoat-Amory baronets.
 He married Joyce Wethered, the four times champion of the British Ladies Amateur Golf Championship, on 6 January 1937.
 He held the position of High Sheriff of Devon in 1942, and later the Deputy Lieutenant of Devon in 1952.
 He died at Knightshayes Court near Tiverton, Devon on 22 November 1972.
-As he died without issue, he was succeeded as the 4th Baronet by Derick Heathcoat-Amory.
+As he died without issue, he was succeeded as the 4th Baronet by his brother Derick Heathcoat-Amory.